FbW43-2/bdl02_Eduarte_git_cheatsheet/README.md

 # Git commands cheat-sheet: the most useful git commands

+I can use these commands anytime to inspect the progress in my project.

 ## 1. Navigate to your git project folder.

 use 'cd' to move between folders.